AstraZeneca/roo/README.md

 mostly focused on production-level rather than exploratory coding.
 However, if time allows, an R interface will be written to at least install from a roo lock file.

+# Requirements and Installation

+Roo is written in python and requires python 3.8 or above.
+It runs on any platform, and it can be installed from pypi with:

+    pip install roo

+Dependencies will be installed automatically.